Portrait of me

 with Simon Meierhans and Maximilian Probst Gutenberg.

-To appear in STOC 2024.
+In STOC 2024.

 Incremental Approximate Maximum Flow on Undirected Graphs in Subpolynomial Update Time